Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Canadian copyright law continues to evolve in response to existing and emerging technologies, international agreements, and the need for reasonable balance between the rights of users and the rights of copyright-protected works.

-Resources on this page take into account Canada's copyright law and the 2012 Supreme Court of Canada decision on fair dealing.
+Resources on this page take into account Canada's copyright law and the 2012 Supreme Court of Canada decision on fair dealing, which lets teachers use short excerpts from copyright-protected works for educational purposes.

-These resources provide practical information for teachers on their rights and responsibilities with regard to the use of copyright-protected materials in education institutions.
-Students, parents and education administrators may also find this information useful.
+Copyright Matters! provides practical information for Canadian teachers on their rights and responsibilities regarding the use of copyright-protected materials in educational institutions.
+The new edition includes new information on copyright and online learning.

 - Fair Dealing Guidelines (PDF, 72 KB)